Symmetries of Schroedinger equation with scalar and vector potentials: Symmetries with exponential dependence on time

-Thus we find equations (\ref{se}) invariant w.r.t. one dimensional algebras spanned on basis elements (\ref{e2}).
+Thus we find equations (\ref{se}) invariant w.r.t. one dimensional algebras spanned on basis elements (\ref{e22}).
 The corresponding potentials include arbitrary functions.
-For some particular versions of these functions the equation under study admit more extended symmetry algebras.
-We will not present here the routine calculations which, in analogy with the previous section, can be made going over inequivalent subalgebras of algebra $\tilde{e}(3)$.
+For some particular versions of these functions the equation under study admits more extended symmetry algebras.
+We will not present here the requested routine calculations which, in analogy with the previous section, can be made going over inequivalent subalgebras of algebra $\tilde{e}(3)$.
 The obtained results are summarized in Tables 3 and 4.
-At least one of symmetries presented in any item of the table belongs to the lists (\ref{sos3}).
-However, some of operators (\ref{sok}) and (\ref{sos}) are present also as additional symmetries.

-The presented potentials include arbitrary function $F(.),\ G(.), R(.) $ and $\tilde F(.). $ However same of these potentials are defined up to arbitrary parameters, and just they correspond to to the most extended symmetries.

-Symmetry algebras presented in Table 3 are rather exteded, the majority of them has dimension more than 6.
-Since the classification of such algebras is still missing, moreover, the complete classification of them is a wild algebraic problem which cannot be solved in principle, all we can do here is to fix their dimension, solvability and present explicitly the nonzero commutation relations for basis elements.
-The latter are presented in the following formulae:
+The dimensions of symmetry algebras presented in Items 8--14 of Table 3 is higher than 6.
+The classification of such algebras is still missing, it is a "wild" algebraic problem.
+Thus all we can do here is to fix their dimension, solvability and present explicitly the nonzero commutation relations for basis elements.
+The latter ones can be found in the following formulae:

 where $ \hat P_1=P_1-\alpha x_2$ and $ \hat P_2+\alpha x_1$.
-The remaining commutation relations including also $P_3$ and $K_3$ can be found in (\ref{shr}).
+The remaining commutation relations including also $P_a$ and $G_a$ can be found in (\ref{shr}).

-In accordance with (\ref{ttt}) algebras $\textsf{s}_{m,n}$ with dimension $m>6$ indicated in Table 3 include two or three Haisenberg subalgebras which are ideals.
+In accordance with (\ref{ttt}) algebras $\textsf{s}_{m,n}$ with dimension $m>6$ indicated in Table 3 include two or three Heisenberg subalgebras $\textsf{n}_{3,1}$ which are ideals.